 Hunter S. Thompson: Gonzo Journalism simply wouldn't have existed if not his willingness to do bizarre—even insane—things to himself and occasionally others.
 This mostly meant drugs, but it also meant things like going around in a bar waving a cattle prod and yelling at people to get out of his way.

-Italy's infamous Gabriele D'Annunzio, with emphasis on the crazy.
+Italy's infamous Gabriele D'Annunzio.
 On the crazy side, he had his lower ribs removed to be able to use his mouth when having A Date with Rosie Palms (among his many antics).
 On the awesome side, his record during World War I: he charged at an Austro-Hungarian trench line while wearing a Badass Cape and with a revolver in each hand (yes, Italian military issue revolvers of the era were underpowered, but he remained the only one to actually do it) and a combat knife in his mouth, in the Bakar's Mockery he took three MAS (speedboats with torpedoes strapped on them) in the most well-defended harbor of the Austro-Hungarian Empire, fired torpedoes at the moored ships (that survived only because the Austro-Hungarian admiralty had placed torpedo nets everywhere just in case) and left mockingmessages in bottles (in the attempt to convince the ships into giving chase and be torpedoed by a waiting force as they left the bay of the port.
 The Austro-Hungarians didn't fall for it), and when the Austro-Hungarians carried a demonstrative bombing raid on Milan he personally led a raid on Vienna and dropped propaganda leaflets (a quarter with a poetic message written by D'Annunzio itself that was considered a war crime and so wasn't translated, and the others with a more understandable message that could be resumed in "You've lost the war, you're fighting against the whole world, surrender while you still can and before we change our minds and return with bombs") to prove that they could bomb the Austrian capital itself but were too civilized to actually do it.
+Oh, and he couldn't actually fly a plane, he was there merely because he had the idea.